 2 The same was in the beginning with God.

 3 All things were made through him.
 Without him was not anything made that has been made.

 The Gospel of John 1:1 ”… and the Word was God.”
 I wrote of this at the beginning of this article.
 It has a word order error!
 The Greek text says: καὶ θεὸς ἦν ὁ λόγος, i.e., and God [the Father] was the Word.
 The word order does not change the meaning of the verse unless the Word is given a meaning other than God.
 Trinity adherents, at this point, offer Jesus as the Word.
 The expression ‘the Word was with God’ also refers to the same.
 It is easy to interpret the whole verse as saying: In the beginning was Christ, Christ was with God, and Christ was God.
-Not like this.
+This is badly wrong!